 3. Scaling ‘missing middle’ finance

+a.
 Impact Report ‘Enabling entrepreneurship in frontier markets’

 DGGF’s impact report ‘Enabling entrepreneurship in frontier markets’ shares the success stories and lessons learned of five years of DGGF investments (2014-2019).
 Inspiring case studies from local entrepreneurs demonstrate the positive impact of DGGF’s contribution so far.
 In those five years, DGGF – Financing local SMEs has been able to create a positive impact in 60 countries by, among other things, supporting 33,316 jobs and financing more than 4,500 SMEs through its support to local finance providers.

+b.
 Conference Report ‘Closing the SME Finance Gap: Empowering Youth & Women Entrepreneurs in Frontier Markets’

 On 1 October 2019, Triple Jump and PwC hosted the conference 'Closing the SME Finance Gap: Empowering Young & Women Entrepreneurs in Frontier Markets' at the Compagnietheater in Amsterdam.
 This was done on the behalf of the Dutch Good Growth Fund (DGGF) Financing Local SMEs initiative.
 In this conference report, you can find a roadmap to scaling the SME finance offer as well as insights from each of the break-out sessions during the event.

 - ‘Closing the SME finance gap’ - October 2019 (pdf)